qianlonghua/BioPIE/README.md

 #### Sentence level
 The annotation unit is a sentence, annotated with entity mentions with their starting and ending positions for NER, together with relations between any pair of entity mentions for RE.
 #### Abstract level
-Similar to sentence-level, in addition that the annotation unit is an abstract with multiple sentences.
+Similar to sentence-level, except that the annotation unit is an abstract with multiple sentences.
 #### Full-text level
-Similar to abstract-level, in addition that the annotation unit is a full-text article with multiple paragraphs, with each paragraph consisting of multiple sentences.
+Similar to abstract-level, except that the annotation unit is a full-text article with multiple paragraphs, with each paragraph consisting of multiple sentences.

 ## Application steps
 For a specific biomedical corpus, several steps need to be followed in order to apply the platform to your task.
 First, the corpus is reviewed according to its annotation level and the IE task to be performed, then you can train and validate your  model, finally the derived model can be applied to predict entity mentions or relation mentions from a biomedical literature.